informatics-isi-edu/chaise/docs/dev-docs/react-dev-guide.md

 ### Chaise Navbar
 The navbar for each Chaise app is the same style.
 It is loaded as part of the configuration phase in app wrapper.
 All apps in Chaise can decide to show or hide the navbar as part of defining the `AppWrapper` component.

-## Common Functionality
-There are different folders in the project for where to define new functionality based on what purpose that functionality is trying to provide.

-### Components
-Each app will rely on similar components for functionality and display purposes.
-If there is a need to reuse code, even if that's in only 2 places, a common component should be extracted and placed in the components folder.

-### Providers
-Providers are a way to have a consistent state that can be accessed by any component at any level of the parent/child component hierarchy.
-Providers make use of React hooks to manage the app state.

-### Services
-Services are used for common functionality like interacting with the server, configuring the application, managing the user session, and more.
-These functional services provide a scope that is shared throughout the service that each function can interact with.

-### Utilities
-Utilities are intended to be collections of functions exported individually that are then imported as needed in other places.

-## Typescript
-The application is written with typescript to have better control over the way code is used.
-More about typescript can be found in the [documentation](www.insert.hyperlink.here.com)

-### Models
-To manaage more complex objects in typescript (instead of blindly using `any` type), models for different common objects are defined in the `models` folder.